 SSI is a supplemental program that helps to support people with little or no income, or people with disabilities.
 SSI benefits are not funded by the Social Security fund.
 It supplements a traditional social security payment for many who otherwise wouldn’t have enough monthly income to survive.
 But the eligibility limits are very strict.
 In 2021, a person must have less than $814 a month in unearned income to receive SSI benefits.
 A couple can get SSI if they have unearned income of less than $1,211 a month in 2021.

-If you take out a payday loan while you’re on SSI benefits, the lump sum deposit could raise your income above the monthly threshold, and that will cost you a pretty big chunk of change.
+If you take out a payday loan while you’re on SSI benefits, the lump sum deposit could raise your income above the monthly threshold, which will cost you a big chunk of change.

 The maximum monthly federal SSI benefit for 2021 is $794 for an individual and $1,191 for a couple.
 So a two-week payday loan for $500 could push a couple’s income over the monthly limit, costing them $1,191 in SSI benefits the following month in addition to the fees and interest generated by the loan in the first place.